MubeenAhmad9185/Python-Basics/Dictionary.md

 # Python-Basics
 # Python Dictionary Methods Example

-This repository contains an example of how various dictionary methods work in Python.
+This file contains an example of how various dictionary methods work in Python.
 Below is a breakdown of each method applied to a dictionary.

 ## Dictionary Methods and Their Usage